 Avoidance is legal.
 It makes the best use of the then tax regime available in the UK.
 Avoidance therefore, then ensures the best use of reducing tax payable legally.
 Tax sheltering is similar.
 Havens, therefore, are jurisdictions used to enable taxes to be reduced, not hidden.

 Evasion is illegal.
-Evasion is used by corporations, individuals, trusts and other entities so that they may evade taxes.
+Corporations used evasion, individuals, trusts and other entities so that they may evade taxes.
 Tax evasion and some tax avoidance are really therefore then a type of tax non-compliance, The HMRC views them as a group of activities unfavourable to the UK Tax system.

 UK Tax Avoidance Schemes And Penalties – Is Tax Avoidance Illegal in the UK?

-Tax avoidance works within tax laws that governments have conceded legal; they do not consider tax avoidance as moral.
-Large corporations and businesses that adopt tax avoidance are currently under scrutiny as they pay little if they operate in the country.
+Tax avoidance works within tax laws that governments have conceded legal; they do not consider tax avoidance moral.
+Large corporations and businesses that adopt tax avoidance are currently under scrutiny, as they pay insufficient if they operate in the country.